jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 ### Charges

 Some magic items have charges that must be expended to activate their properties.
-The number of charges an item has remaining is revealed when an [[identify]] spell is cast on it, as well as when a creature attunes to it.
+The number of charges an item has remaining is revealed when an [[Identify]] spell is cast on it, as well as when a creature attunes to it.
 Additionally, when an item regains charges, the creature attuned to it learns how many charges it regained.

 ## Sentient Magic Items